 Data storage: After whole genome sequencing, Illumina sends the data to the supercomputer of SURFsara in the Netherlands, where the data is stored securely.
 SURFsara, a non-profit agency available for research, guarantees safe and fast storage of all petabytes of data for Project MinE.
 This is a crucial part of Project MinE, as it needs more capacity for storage and analyses than any project before.
 Researchers analyse their data on the SURFsara supercomputer.
-December 2018 almost 13,000 DNA profiles were available for analyses, and a next data freeze with another 8000 profiles, cleaned and ready is expected in mid 2019 to be available.
-The direct connection ensures that the transfer of data is safe and fast.
-The storage will be expanded as more data is being transferred in 2019.
+December 2019 almost 18,000 DNA profiles were available for analyses The direct connection ensures that the transfer of data is safe and fast.
+The storage will be expanded as more data is being transferred over the years.
 These will come from newly sequenced samples, and from samples already sequenced within other smaller WGS projects.
 These consortia are willing to share that data to Project MinE.
 The calculation capacity on SURFsara is covered through the Project Beyond MinE and subsidairy from PPS, Health Holland) and where data calculations will be prepared for research projects by experienced bioinformatics.